Erle Stanley Gardner: Life and work

 Gardner was born in Malden, Massachusetts, the son of Grace Adelma (Waugh) and Charles Walter Gardner.
 Gardner graduated from Palo Alto High School in California in 1909 and enrolled at Valparaiso University School of Law in Indiana.
 He was suspended after approximately one month when his interest in boxing became a distraction.
 He returned to California, pursued his legal education on his own, and passed the California State Bar examination in 1911.

 Gardner started his legal career by working as a typist at a law firm in California for three years.
 Once he was admitted to the Bar, he started working as a trial lawyer by defending impoverished people, in particular Chinese and Mexican immigrants.
 This experience led to his founding the Court of Last Resort in the 1940s.
-The Court of Last Resort, dedicated to helping people who were imprisoned unfairly or couldn't get a fair trial, was the first of several organizations that advocate for the wrongly convicted, which among others include The Innocence Project, Center on Wrongful Convictions at Northwestern Pritzker School of Law, and Centurion.
+The Court of Last Resort, dedicated to helping people who were imprisoned unfairly or couldn't get a fair trial, was the first of several organizations that advocate for the wrongly convicted, which among others include Innocence Project, Center on Wrongful Convictions at Northwestern Pritzker School of Law, and Centurion.

 In 1912, Gardner wed Natalie Frances Talbert.
 They had a daughter, Grace.
 He opened his first law office in Merced in 1917, but closed it after accepting a position at a sales agency.
 In 1921, he returned to law as a member of the Ventura firm Sheridan, Orr, Drapeau, and Gardner, where he remained until the publication of his first Perry Mason novel in 1933.

 Gardner enjoyed litigation and the development of trial strategy but was otherwise bored by legal practice.
 In his spare time, he began writing for pulp magazines.
-His first story, The Police in the House, was published in June 1921 in Breezy magazine.
+His first story, "The Police in the House", was published in June 1921 in Breezy Stories magazine.
 He created many series characters for the pulps, including the ingenious Lester Leith, a parody of the "gentleman thief" in the tradition of A. J. Raffles; and Ken Corning, crusading lawyer, crime sleuth, and archetype for his most successful creation, Perry Mason.